-All LECOM campuses participate in an Institutional Behavioral Intervention Team (BIT) which reviews incidents of behavior of individuals who pose a potential risk to the student, employees and/or the institution.
+All LECOM campuses participate in an Institutional Behavioral Intervention Team (BIT) which reviews cases of aberrant behavior by students.
 Any student whose conduct violates LECOM policies in a material way may be reviewed by the BIT, especially in cases of violations of zero tolerance policies.
 BIT has the authority to enforce LECOM policies and to apply specific consequences to students (up to expulsion) or require referral for medical, psychological, or psychiatric treatment as a requirement for continued matriculation.
-Authorization for the release/receipt of information related to such evaluations and treatment is required to obtain the written documentation necessary to assure compliance and progress of the student in treatment, as well as to assure the safety and wellbeing of all LECOM.
-Permission for reciprocal release of information between LECOM and other specialists will likely also be required.
+Written documentation of such treatment and the status of any follow-up course will be required as confirmation of compliance and obtained with signed authorization to release information to LECOM forms.
+Permission for reciprocal release of information between LECOM and behavioral specialists will likely also be required.